 The languages in which the course will be taught are:

 In Geneva, Fukuoka, Baltimore, Nairobi, Honolulu, New Delhi, Beirut and Tehran: English

 In Havana: Spanish

 In Ouidah: French

-The course is intended for professionals involved in humanitarian action, who have field experience and hold positions of responsibility in humanitarian operations, particularly the following: health professionals, such as doctors, nurses or nutritionists; public health officers and epidemiologists; water and environmental engineers; legal or policy advisers; and people with strategic and managerial duties.
+The course is intended for professionals involved in humanitarian work, who have field experience and hold decision making positions, in particular health professionals, such as doctors, nurses or nutritionists; public health officers and epidemiologists; water and environmental engineers; legal or policy advisers; and people with strategic and managerial responsibilities.

 Candidates working in countries affected by humanitarian crises are given special consideration.